UnfugPsy/Allrounder/ReadMe.md

 Right now, you can use Allrounder to quickly look up the Wavu Rank of Tekken players.

-### Usage
+## Usage

+1. Download the `Allrounder.zip`.
+2. Place all downloaded files in the same directory.
+3. Open your command prompt or terminal and navigate to that directory.
+4. Run the application using: `Allrounder.exe <command> [options]`

+Tekken Example:
-Open your terminal or command prompt and navigate to the directory where the `Allrounder` executable is located.
-Then, use the `rank` command followed by the player's steam URL (numbers only), Tekken-ID (with or without dash):
+ `Allrounder.exe rank`  followed by the player's steam URL (numbers only), Tekken-ID (with or without dash):

 ```cmd
 Allrounder.exe rank "YourTekkenID"